git-lfs/git-lfs/docs/custom-transfers.md

 In this case it's possible to use the custom transfer agent directly, without querying the server, by using the following config option:

-* `lfs.standalonetransferagent`
+* `lfs.standalonetransferagent`, `lfs.<url>.standalonetransferagent`

+  Specifies a custom transfer agent to be used if the API server URL matches as in `git config --get-urlmatch lfs.standalonetransferagent <apiurl>`.
+  `git-lfs` will not contact the API server.
+It instead sets stage 2 transfer actions to `null`.  `lfs.<url>.standalonetransferagent` can be used to configure a custom transfer agent for individual remotes.
-  Allows the specified custom transfer agent to be used directly for transferring files, without asking the server how the transfers should be made.
-The custom transfer agent has to be defined in a `lfs.customtransfer.<name>` settings group.
+  `lfs.standalonetransferagent` unconditionally configures a custom transfer agent for all remotes.
+The custom transfer agent must be specified in a `lfs.customtransfer.<name>` settings group.

 ## Defining a Custom Transfer Type